aadharsh0428-prog/Logistisy-Permit-Copilot-MVP-/SYSTEM_DESIGN.md

   production would split PDF pages and merge per-page extractions)
 - Auth/JWT + multi-tenant scoping
-- Background job queue (Celery/RQ) — MVP runs extraction synchronously on upload for demo simplicity (acceptable since Llama 3.2 Vision inference is already the bottleneck)
+- Background job queue (Celery/RQ) — MVP runs extraction synchronously on upload for demo simplicity
 - Multi-Bundesland cross-permit validation
-- Streaming responses from Ollama for perceived latency improvement in the UI
+- Streaming responses from Gemini for perceived latency improvement in the UI
+- Paid-tier Gemini quota as a longer-term replacement for the free-tier ensemble